Pistes to avoid in La Plagne

 Speed: Levasset Mid, Champagny sector

 The Levasset mid section crosses from the Plagne Bellecôte / Roche de Mio sector into the Champagny area.
-The pitch of this run would be enough to get over the flat section however this area sees the convergence of three runs – Tome, Quillis and Levasset – so the lift staff pay due diligence and frequently erect barriers to slow skiers and snowboarders to avoid accidents.
-Consequently, chances are good that you’ll end up walking as near the restaurant and Carella chair of the start of the excellent Levasset Bas piste.
+The pitch of this run would be enough to get over the flat section however this area sees the convergence of three runs – Tome, Quillis and Levasset – so the lift staff pay due diligence and erect barriers to slow skiers and snowboarders to avoid accidents.
+Consequently, chances are high that you’ll end up walking near the restaurant and the Carella chair.
+All that said, this is still an excellent area and give access to the Levasset Bas piste.

 Speed: Geisha, Champagny sector